Skip to main content

 Moz Local vs. Yext

 Yext is the enterprise heavyweight.
 It has direct API integrations with major platforms for near-instant updates.
-But Yext's pricing starts significantly higher (often $199+/year per location for basic plans), and when you cancel, your listings can revert — a major drawback.
+But Yext's pricing starts significantly higher — its published plans run $199 to $999 per location per year — and when you cancel, your listings can revert, a major drawback.
+For a closer look at pricing, features, and contract terms, see our Moz Local vs. Yext comparison.

 Choose Moz Local if: You're a small business with a tight budget who wants lasting citation fixes.
 Choose Yext if: You're a multi-location brand that needs instant, enterprise-scale updates.